Make and Zapier compared (and a better and easier alternative)

 • User experience: The #1 reason people choose Relay.app is how easy it is to use.
 The interface is modern, clean, and intentionally designed for people of all skill levels.
 You don't need to be a power user to build powerful automations.

 • Natural language interaction: Beyond the visual workflow builder, Relay.app offers an AI chat experience that builds workflows for you.
-Just tell the AI agent what you need — give it feedback, ask questions, iterate — like you're talking to a coworker.
+Just tell the AI agent what you need, give it feedback, ask questions, iterate.
+It's like talking to a coworker.

 • Collaborative automation building: Relay.app is built for teams.
 Share agents, workflows, and app connections.
 Edit workflows together (even simultaneously), add comments, and build alongside your teammates.